Cao Yanhua

 Cao Yanhua (曹燕华 (Cáo Yànhuá)) also Tsao Yen-hua is a Chinese former international table tennis player.

 Career

 From 1978 to 1985, Yanhua won many medals in singles, doubles, and team events in the Asian Table Tennis Championships and in the World Table Tennis Championships.
+However, in 1979, after winning Corbillon Cup as a member of Chinese team for her first time, she lost to Judit Magos in second round.

 The eleven World Championship medals included seven gold medals; two in the singles at the 1983 World Table Tennis Championships and 1985 World Table Tennis Championships, three in the team, one in the mixed doubles with Cai Zhenhua and one in the women's doubles with Zhang Deying.